C Battery Royal Horse Artillery: 19th century

 During the Corunna campaign commanded by Capt.
 Henry Eveleigh, participated in the retreat, but embarked before the battle began.

-Half of C Bty was deployed on the Jowaki expedition of 1877–8.
+Half of C Bty was deployed on the Jowaki expedition of 1877–78.

 Northern Ireland

+The Battery deployed to HMP Maze in 1985 to guard H blocks and also performed patrols across N. Ireland from Belfast to Newry.

-C Battery, 3rd Regiment Royal Horse Artillery, was attached to 1st Battalion The Royal Anglian Regiment during an operational tour of Northern Ireland from May until November 1991.
-The Battalion, and Battery, were on ops in County Fermanagh, mainly operating from St. Angelo Barracks in Eneskillen.
+C Battery, 3rd Regiment Royal Horse Artillery, was attached to the 1 Royal Anglian during an operational tour of Northern Ireland from May until November 1991.
+The Royal Anglians, were on ops in County Fermanagh, mainly operating from St. Angelo Barracks in Enniskillen.
+C Bty were based at a variety of PVCP's (Permanent Vehicle Check Points) including Mullen Bridge and Gortmullen and RUC stations such as Belleek.
+The officers and men of C Bty performed foot patrols lasting three days at a time which included both covert and overt patrol showing a visible presence to prevent attacks on soft targets.

 The Battery return to Northern Ireland in October 1992 as part of a Regimental Tour of Armagh with C Battery manning the PVCP at Middletown which was also Battery HQ and Keady RUC Station.
 The tour concluded in April 1993.